 Located only a 5-minute drive west of Hobart’s city centre, the Knocklofty Reserve offers a relaxing network of fire trails and walking tracks through scenic open bushland.
 With access available to dog walkers and bike riders, Knocklofty is an ideal spot for an afternoon’s adventure close to Hobart.

-The 4km Knocklofty Summit Loop is a lovely way to explore all the main features of the reserve.
+Choose from numerous trails, which are well sign-posted within the reserve.
+We suggest the 4km Knocklofty Summit Loop, a lovely way to explore all the main features of the reserve.

 Grade 3: Some bushwalking experience recommended.
 Tracks may have short steep hill sections, a rough surface and steps.

 For those with mobility limitations, a TrailRider rough-terrain wheelchair can be hired free of charge from the City of Hobart.
 Learn more here.